ruslanmv/ruslanmv.github.io/_posts/2020-12-18-How-to-run-Programs-on-Remote-Server.md

 ## Install Tensorflow in a VAX machine

 If you dont have root credentials its a bit hard to compile Tensorflow , because you need to install bazel and Tensorflow source and compile them by using the appropiate version of gcc, if you dont have the control of that is a a really mess.
-So there is a trick that fortuntally worked  to me.
+So there is a trick that fortunatelly worked  to me.

 ```
 conda --version